 During the two-year project, there will be opportunities for everyone to explore and research the history of the landscape, take part in archaeological surveys and investigations and learn new heritage skills.
 There will be training to carry out wildlife surveys; to help produce activities for schools and families and to contribute to interpretation.

-If you are interested in this project, and would like to be involved or book a place for any of the activities listed below then either:
+If you are interested in this project and would like to be involved, or to book any of these FREE to take part in sessions, listed below, then either: